nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 # Test Script

-A document explaining the steps to perform manual testing (i.e. manual scripted testing), starting with how to load the sample data.
-Should cover all functionality of the product.
-Should specify the command to type and the expected result (screenshots not required).
-Limit the test cases to about 20 minutes worth of testing.

 ## Step 1: Load the data
 SampleData.xml will already be loaded in the .jar file when you open it.